0xStarcat/nyc_building_monitor_client/README.md

 1. Clone this repo and the [backend repo](https://github.com/0xStarcat/nyc_building_monitor_api) into separate directories.
 2. Install dependencies for both repos with `npm install`
-3. Start the backend server with `yarn nodemon`
+3. Start the backend server with `npm run-script nodemon`
-4. Start the frontend client with `yarn dev`
+4. Start the frontend client with `npm run-script dev`
 5. Visit `localhost:3000`